ShervanGharari/GIS_examples/apptainer/README.md

-## step one: set the directory and pull the grass docker for a given operating system
+## Set the directory and pull the grass docker for a given operating system, create subbasins, elevation bands and zonal statistics of elevation bands or stat for elevation values

 The docker image for grass can be found here. https://grass.osgeo.org/download/docker/